Your pancreas needs the enzyme glutamic acid decarboxylase (GAD) to function normally. Antibodies that target this enzyme are called GAD antibodies.

 - cuts or sores that take a long time to heal

-If diabetes is not treated, it can cause serious and even life-threatening complications, including:
+Yes.
+If diabetes isn’t treated, it can cause serious and even life threatening complications, including:

 - vision problems